hensyou/cf-micro-service-architecture/labs/lab2/README.md

 ```
 ### Configure Flyway

 In the resources folder create a folder called db.
-Inside of this create a folder called migration.
-Within the migration folder create a file called 'V1__init.sql'
+Inside of this folder, create a folder called migration.
+Flyway knows to run scripts located within this folder.
+Within the migration folder create a file called 'V1__init.sql'.

 ```sql